 To be eligible for transfer admission an applicant must have completed a minimum of 18 credits of law school course work.
 The College of Law will grant a maximum of 43 credit hours for courses completed at other law schools when a grade of "C" or higher is earned.

-Prospective transfer applicants are encouraged to begin their studies at MSU Law in the fall term; however, admission for the term beginning in January also is an option.
-The recommended application deadline for fall entry is June 25; the recommended application deadline for the winter term is November 15.
+Prospective transfer applicants are encouraged to begin their studies at MSU Law during the fall semester; however, admission for the winter semester is also an option.
+The recommended application deadline for fall entry is June 15th; the recommended application deadline for winter entry is November 1st.
 The following items are required as part of the transfer application: